MarcusYSera/vue-recipe-app/client/README.md

 current time ticker

 change from 15 min intervals to hours and convert grid to 24 hours with 60 rows per hour

+decide on how to display multiple to-do items